unahouExosite/docs/exositeready/gwe/custom_gateway_applications.md

 ### Create `install.sh` Script

-To get started, create an `install.sh` file Gateway Engine can use to install `example.sh` to `/usr/local/bin`.
+To get started, create an `install.sh` file GWE can use to install `example.sh` to `/usr/local/bin`.
 Making sure to use a shebang as the first line of the file and having the correct file mode is important.

 ```
 echo '#!/bin/sh' > install.sh